suryart/spree_sort_products/README.md

 Spree Sort Products extends the ability of a taxon on its products to be sorted from the web interface using the drag and drop behavior.

+Here is a quick walk through of sorting products using this extension: [Click here to see the steps](https://github.com/suryart/spree_sort_products/wiki/sort-products)

 ## Installation

 ### Inside your rails application with Spree installed include the following line in your Gemfile: